Urunga Wetlands Rehabilitation

 The Soil Conservation Service (SCS) was engaged to execute a comprehensive remediation plan to transform the area.

 SCS commenced rehabilitation of the site in April 2015.
-Our specialist team worked with NSW Department of Industry and over 250 supplies and contractors to achieve this amazing environmental outcome.
+Our specialist team worked with the then NSW Department of Industry and over 250 supplies and contractors to achieve this amazing environmental outcome.

 Work included clearing and recycling timber and waste metal, installing contaminant monitoring stations and decontamination areas, constructing a containment cell, importing clean materials for engineering purposes, water testing and disposal, and constructing a boardwalk to facilitate public access.